Districts of Kazakhstan

 In the Kurgalja Reserve the luckiest will come across the black stork, hooping swan and brand goose, as well as wild boars hiding in the reeds.
 From time to time, forest species from Northern Kazakhstan and Western Siberia, such as the lynx, roe and elk visit this reserve.

-The Burabay National Park is located in the north of Akmola region.
+The Burabay National Park is located in the north of Akmola district.
 This is fantastic mountain country with gorgeous pinewoods, layered rocks resembling gigantic bricks, and fantastically shaped peaks sometimes resembling Egyptian pyramids separated by silent lakes.
 Although the Burabay Park does not have any artifacts, every rock here has its own legend.